 To participate in this program, a student will require access to a computer with sufficient power, capacity, and Internet access.
-In JOUR 1720 - Introduction to Digital Media students will be using widely available and free for use open source software that generally needs to be downloaded and stored.
-It is advised that students check with computer suppliers to ensure that their computer will function effectively under these circumstances.
+In JOUR 1720 - Introduction to Digital Media students will be using widely available and free-to-use open-source software that generally needs to be downloaded and stored.
+It is advised that students check with computer suppliers to ensure that their computers will function effectively under these circumstances.